mindis/snowplow.github.com/_posts/2013-12-20-introducing-our-snowplow-winterns.md

 Anuj More is the second of our remote winterns.

-He is a recent IT graduate of Mumbai University, and is still based in the city.
+Anuj is a recent IT graduate of Mumbai University, and is still based in the city.
 Anuj is ambidextrous, a huge "A Bit of Fry and Laurie" fan, and a Beatles lover.
 Through this winternship, Anuj is keen to find out how FOSS startups work, including the challenges on the business side of things.
 He also notes that _"this will be my first professionally written Python project; so excited about that too."_

 PROJECT DESC TO COME.